 This post is a walkthrough of how the pieces fit together.
 I have stripped out the boring bits and kept the parts I think anyone running Jenkins in 2026 should actually care about.
+If you want a higher-level Jenkins reference first, our Jenkins pipeline best practices guide pairs well with this one.

 The Big Picture